 The recent tax rules introduced by this government have just put a huge hole in any revenue forecasts that a new buy to let investor might have and that avenue is looking less and less attractive as a way to supplement income

-Properties that aren't maintained properly, deposits that aren't kept in bonds; arbitrary rent increases, it is an industry where an unscrupulous minority can prey on the vulnerable.
+Properties not appropriately maintained, deposits not kept in bonds; arbitrary rent increases, it is an industry where an unscrupulous minority can prey on the vulnerable.

 But now that so many Landlords own properties where the cash flow generated just about covers the rental income generated, the new tax proposals mean that many of these cash-boxes will now become unviable.
 It's the death of buy to let.
 Who needs regulation when you can tax the industry out of existence?

-Unless you are wealthy enough to be able to afford to purchase your property outright and mortgage free, in which case you are untouched by the new legislation.
-It is only those that aspire to generate wealth that are being hammered by these changes, not those that already have it.
+Unless of course, you are wealthy enough to be able to afford to purchase your property outright and mortgage free, in which case you are untouched by the new legislation.
+It is only those that aspire to generate wealth who are being hammered by these changes, not those that already have it.

 Affiliate marketing gives you the opportunity to build a business that requires no stock investment with a minimal capital outlay.
 In most cases, there is no customer support needed, and it can be started small and scaled up as it grows.

 Most of the software you need is free or available for minimal cost, and the only assets you need to bring to the party are hard work, determination and a lot of patience.
-But that's true of building any business, isn't it?
+But that's true of building any business.